launchdarkly/launchdarkly-toolbar/CONTRIBUTING.md

 The other values in `env.example` are most likely fine as-is.
 If you are planning on developing features for/testing using a local dev-server, ensure you also update `VITE_LD_DEV_SERVER_URL` and `VITE_LD_DEV_SERVER_URL_PROJECT_KEY` to valid values.

+### Toolbar Internal Configuration (Optional)

+The toolbar package has its own internal LaunchDarkly client for toolbar feature flags and analytics.
+This is separate from the demo application configuration:

+1. Navigate to the toolbar package directory: `packages/toolbar/`
+2. Copy the values from `.env.example` into a new `.env` (or `.env.local`) file in that same directory
+3. Configure the following environment variables:
+   - `TOOLBAR_INTERNAL_CLIENT_ID` - Your LaunchDarkly Client-Side ID for toolbar features (required)
+   - `TOOLBAR_INTERNAL_BASE_URL` - LaunchDarkly base URL (defaults to `https://app.launchdarkly.com`)
+   - `TOOLBAR_INTERNAL_STREAM_URL` - LaunchDarkly stream URL (defaults to `https://clientstream.launchdarkly.com`)
+   - `TOOLBAR_INTERNAL_EVENTS_URL` - LaunchDarkly events URL (defaults to `https://events.launchdarkly.com`)

+**Note:** This configuration is optional and only needed if you're developing or testing toolbar-specific feature flags.
+If not provided, the toolbar's internal client will not be initialized, and the toolbar will function normally without it.
+The URL configurations are only needed if you're using a custom LaunchDarkly instance.

 ## Toolbar Integration Modes

 The LaunchDarkly Toolbar supports two integration modes: